- Development, Land Use & Construction

 The following questions and answers provide basic information to assist taxpayers in understanding the assessment of personal property taxes on motor vehicles.

 - What is generally considered personal property for taxation purposes?
-Automobiles, trucks, recreational vehicles, motorcycles, trailers, boats, airplanes, mobile homes, business furniture, fixtures, equipment, and machinery and tools used in the manufacturing process.
+Automobiles, trucks, recreational vehicles, mobile homes, motorcycles, trailers, watercraft, aircraft, business furniture, fixtures, equipment, and machinery and tools used in the manufacturing process.

 - How is the amount of tax to be levied on personal property determined?
 The Chesapeake City Council establishes personal property tax rates each year in May.
 The actual tax is computed by multiplying the property's assessed value by the applicable tax rate.